Southern Ontario Pharmaceutical and Health Innovation Ecosystem

 • Once a firm has been successfully matched with a principal investigator / clinical champion partner and has submitted their project proposal, their complete application will be reviewed by the SOPHIE program team.
 Prior to being considered by the SOPHIE Team, all proposals will require sign-off from the lead partner institution (i.e., VP Research, Chief Innovation Officer, or Dean of Applied Research).

 • A recommendation to support or deny the application will be made and comments will be provided back to the applying life science firm.
-The SOPHIE team will discuss submitted project proposals and make selection decisions within 1-2 weeks, recognizing the importance of a timely response.
+The SOPHIE team will discuss submitted project proposals, put the proposal through expert review, and make selection decisions within 2-3 weeks, recognizing the importance of a timely response.
 The SOPHIE team will do its best to notify firms that are not successful.

 • Once recommended to receive SOPHIE funding, an approval letter will be sent to the life science firm and principal investigator / clinical champion partner notifying them of the success of their project proposal.
 This letter will trigger all parties to begin drafting the SOPHIE Commercialization Project contract that defines all responsibilities and requirements required for the success of the project including the statement of work and project outcomes and goals